LitExtension Blog

 Bonus: How to Export Users to CSV in WordPress

-One of the easiest tools to use you can consider is Export Users for WordPress.
+One of the easiest tools to use you can consider is Export Users for WordPress, which is also published by WP All Import.
 To export your users:

 3. Choose which user roles to export (e.g., subscribers, customers, editors)